 The Smooth Handfish – a sea dweller with bulging eyes, a mohawk on its head, and hand-like fins that allowed it to walk on the seabed – was once so plentiful in the Tasman region, it was one of the first fish species to be documented in ‘Australia’.
 In July this year, it was declared extinct.
 What we know of its collective story – within the limits of human cognition of its existence and loss – feels so relevant to where we find ourselves today.

-For many of us, 2020 in particular, has given multiple pauses to rethink the question, ‘What does it take to survive?’
+For many people, the last two years in particular, have given multiple pauses to rethink the question, ‘What does it take to survive?’

-We live in very difficult times, in the midst of multiple crises.
-We deal with a variety of profound losses, every day.
-The global pandemic has only heightened this.
-The frantic pace of the type of world and systems we’re expected to navigate has meant that over the years many of us have misplaced important personal and communal rituals.
-We have lost spaces for meaningful philosophical discourse, for connection with our living companions – human, non-human, across earth, ocean, freshwater, ice...
-Alongside, have we also lost the capacity to grieve what we have lost?
+The frantic pace of the type of world and systems much of humankind are expected to navigate has meant that over the years many important personal and communal rituals have been misplaced and / or usurped.
+Spaces for meaningful philosophical discourse have been lost.
+As well as spaces for connection with living companions – human, non-human, across earth, ocean, freshwater, ice...

-Due to limited resources, the Vigil for the Smooth Handfish was conducted in the English language only.
+Unfortunately due to limited resources, Vigil for the Smooth Handfish is conducted in the English language only.

-The event was captioned and transcripts are available upon request - please see our accessibility guidelines.
+The event is captioned and transcripts are available upon request - please see our accessibility guidelines.

 These are tunes that take up a soulful space for us and our friends.
 It is by no means a comprehensive list, but rather an offering of songs which soothe, heighten and heal, and remind us of the transformative power of music.

 © Origami Flight Pty Ltd 2020 all rights reserved